 Check the water pressure

 Your washing machine needs sufficient water pressure to remove the detergent from the drawer.
-Check the water pressure either by looking at the pressure gauge attached to the water line, or by attaching a pressure gauge to the valve behind your washing machine.
+Check the water pressure either by looking at the pressure gauge attached to the water line, or by attaching pressure gauge to the valve behind your washing machine.

 The water supply pressure required to run your Beko washing machine is between 1 and 10 bars (0.1 – 1 MPa).
 If the pressure is lower than this, the water pipes may be clogged or leaking.
 If this is the case, turn off the water supply valve and contact a certified plumber.